autopilotpattern/mysql/README.md

 These variables are optional but you most likely want them:

+- `SERVICE_NAME`: the name by which this instance will register itself in consul.
+If you do not provide one, defaults to `"mysql"`.
 - `MYSQL_REPL_USER`: this user will be used on all instances to set up MySQL replication.
 If not set, then replication will not be set up on the replicas.
 - `MYSQL_REPL_PASSWORD`: this password will be used on all instances to set up MySQL replication.
 If not set, then replication will not be set up on the replicas.
 - `MYSQL_DATABASE`: create this database on startup if it doesn't already exist.
 The `MYSQL_USER` user will be granted superuser access to that DB.